mdb/mdb.github.io/content/blog/2024-07-09-terraform-patterns-for-reuse-and-repeatability.md

 teaser: An overview of native Terraform constructs enabling reuse and repeatability.
 display_toc: true
 intro: |
  A colleague asked me about native Terraform constructs enabling reuse and repeatability: "You mean modules and whatnot?," he asked.
-Essentially yes, though it's probably worth elaborating a bit on both modules and all the whatnot.
+Essentially yes, though it's worth elaborating a bit on both modules and all the whatnot.
 This is my overview of Terraform's three main mechanisms for reuse and repeatability.
 ---

 ## Child modules: Generic, composable "recipes"